collective/atreal.usersinout/README.txt

 Installation
 ------------

-* Use buildout, add atreal.usersinout in both of your eggs and zcml sections.
+* Use buildout, add atreal.usersinout in both of your egg and zcml sections.

 Important